 With a background in financial marketing, Anthony Thomson and his partner established the UK’s first new high street bank in 150 years.
 They fought through arcane rules and eventually succeeded in launching Metro Bank - open seven days a week with a promise of unparalleled convenience and customer service.

-Having helped disrupt high street banking with Metro and its initial 38 branches and over half a million customers, Anthony now focuses on the digital world.
-He has teamed up with the former chief executive of First Direct to create an innovative new bank, Atom.
-Intended to be the first genuine, wholly online bank with no established bank ‘legacy issues’, Anthony aims to repeat the Metro ethos of customer-first banking.
-Atom was the UK’s first full-service retail bank delivered via an app and on its first day of business received over 5,000 customer applications.
+Having helped disrupt high street banking with Metro and its initial 38 branches and over half a million customers, Anthony then focused on the digital world.
+He teamed up with the former chief executive of First Direct to create an innovative new bank, Atom.
+Intended to be the first genuine, wholly online bank with no established bank ‘legacy issues’, Atom was the UK’s first full-service retail bank delivered via an app.
+It became Britain’s most recommended bank and on its first day of business received over 5,000 customer applications.
+Anthony then co-founded and chaired Australia’s 86 400, another new digital bank and the first real challenger to the country’s established big four banks.
+It gives him a uniquely global perspective on the new banking environment.

 In presentations Anthony looks at everything from the entrepreneurial journey to dealing with regulators, the future of banking and customer service.
 He explains how navigating through the regulatory system, raising capital and finding employees was anything but simple, and was often almost comical.
 But in a world where banks are both essential, yet distrusted, a new way of doing things is vital.

 Anthony sold his first enterprise, City Financial Marketing, to communications group Publicis.
-He then co-founded the Financial Services Forum, to share insights on emerging trends and promote best practise among industry professionals.
-He has appeared in Marketing Magazine’s ‘Power & Influence Top 100’ and the Standard’s ‘1000 Most Influential Londoners.’
-He serves as a Visiting Professor at London Metropolitan University’s Business School, an expert on Sky News Money Panel and a member of the ITV Business Club.
+He then co-founded and chairs the Financial Services Forum, to share insights on emerging trends and promote best practise among industry professionals.
+He is the co-author of No Small Change -Why Financial Services Needs Better Marketing, and has appeared in Marketing Magazine’s ‘Power & Influence Top 100’ and the Standard’s ‘1000 Most Influential Londoners.’
+He’s served as a Visiting Professor at both London Metropolitan and Newcastle business schools and, an expert on Sky News Money Panel and a member of the ITV Business Club.

 © Copyright 2018 JLA.
 All rights reserved.